Terminus Chat Experiences has several ways of providing more insights on who your chat users are engaging with on your website, including:

 Terminus Chat users can use UTM parameters to customize their chat experiences in a few key areas of the application.

-In order to ensure that your chat experience can recognizes the UTM parameters you are passing, you will need to ensure that the Terminus Chat code snippet that you apply to your website has those variables defined.
+In order to ensure that your chat experience can recognize the UTM parameters you are passing, you will need to ensure that the Terminus Chat code snippet that you apply to your website has those variables defined.

-- Navigate to the "Links and Website Chat" section of the Administrative menu, select the chat you want update/check, and scroll down to the Website Chat Code section.
+- Navigate to the "Links and Website Chat" section of the Administrative menu, select the chat you want to update/check, and scroll down to the Website Chat Code section.

 - Select the “Check to automatically resolve UTM variables section” box.

 - If you have custom variables on your site that will be useful to include in your chat experiences.
-For example: product line, customer language, chat reason = support vs. sales, etc.).
+(For example: product line, customer language, chat reason = support vs. sales, etc.).